Families reunite, airlines celebrate as U.S. ends COVID-19 travel bans for vaccinated visitors

 The U.S. opened its doors to visitors from Canada, Mexico, Europe and elsewhere for the first time in 20 months under new COVID-19 safety rules, allowing separated couples to reunite and giving airlines hope they can rebound from heavy losses during the pandemic.

-Many of the Delta Airlines flights arriving Monday in the U.S. were full as overseas travelers were permitted to enter with proof of vaccination and a negative COVID-19 test.
+Many of the Delta Air Lines flights arriving Monday in the U.S. were full as overseas travelers were permitted to enter with proof of vaccination and a negative COVID-19 test.

 “This is the start of a new era for travel and for many people around the world who have not been able to see loved ones for almost two years,” CEO Ed Bastian said.
 “While we have seen many countries reopen their borders to American visitors over the summer, our international customers have not been able to fly with us or visit the U.S. All of that changes now.”